 Diabetic retinopathy is a complication of diabetes that damages blood vessels inside the retina at the back of the eye.
-Regular eye exams will reduce the risk of vision loss and blindness caused by diabetic retinopathy.
+Regular eye exams reduce the risk of vision loss and blindness caused by diabetic retinopathy.

 Laser treatment and injections into the eyes are used successfully to treat retinopathy.
 All people with diabetes are at risk of developing diabetic retinopathy.

 - 280 Australians develop diabetes every day.
 That’s one person every five minutes